Induction heater: History

 Over time, the technology advanced and units in the 3 to 10 kHz frequency range with powers outputs to 600 kW became common place in induction forging and large induction hardening applications.
-The motor generator would remain the mainstay of MF power generation until the advent of high voltage semiconductors in the late 1960s and early 1970s.
+The motor generator would remain the mainstay of MF power generation until the advent of high-voltage semiconductors in the late 1960s and early 1970s.

 Early in the evolutionary process it became obvious to engineers that the ability to produce a higher radio frequency range of equipment would result in greater flexibility and open up a whole range of alternative applications.
 Methods were sought to produce these higher RF power supplies to operate in the 200 to 400 kHz range.

 Development in this particular frequency range has always mirrored that of the radio transmitter and television broadcasting industry and indeed has often used component parts developed for this purpose.
 Early units utilised spark gap technology, but due to limitations the approach was rapidly superseded by the use of multi-electrode thermionic triode (valve) based oscillators.
-Indeed, many of the pioneers in the industry were also very involved in the radio and telecommunications industry and companies such as Phillips, English Electric and Redifon were all involved in manufacturing induction heating equipment in the 1950s and 1960s.
+Indeed, many of the pioneers in the industry were also very involved in the radio and telecommunications industry and companies such as Philips, English Electric and Redifon were all involved in manufacturing induction heating equipment in the 1950s and 1960s.

-The use of this technology survived until the early 1990s at which point the technology was all but replaced by power MOSFET and IGBT solid state equipment.
+The use of this technology survived until the early 1990s at which point the technology was all but replaced by power MOSFET and IGBT solid-state equipment.
 However, there are still many valve oscillators still in existence, and at extreme frequencies of 5 MHz and above they are often the only viable approach and are still produced.

 Mains frequency induction heaters are still widely used throughout manufacturing industry due to their relatively low cost and thermal efficiency compared to radiant heating where piece parts or steel containers need to be heated as part of a batch process line.